MyNamesTim/glass-py/README.md

 * Scaling slider/input UI with image preview/dimensions.
 * More user-friendly UI, perhaps outside of ```cmd```.
 * Allow photos to be switched without closing and reopening the program.
+* Create configs to allow for default settings.

 ---